Search

 Problem:

-Calculate the velocity of water flowing in a pipe having installed with a pitot tube which has coefficient of 0.98 and the stagnation pressure is 5.67 m and the static pressure head in the pipe is 4.73 m
+Calculate the velocity of water flowing in a pipe having installed with a pitot tube which has a coefficient of 0.98 and a stagnation pressure is 5.67 m and a static pressure head in the pipe is 4.73 m

 solution: